A Guide to Startup Business Funding For the Seed Round in 2023

 Financial plan

-You need to prepare a financial plan before seeking funds.
 Investors often ask for this document to determine how your business is doing regarding numbers.
-This plan includes a balance sheet, income statement, financial projections, and a cash flow statement.
-If your business shows promise,i.e., they will invest.
-Some of the metrics they compare include:
+A financial plan includes a balance sheet, income statement, financial projections, and a cash flow statement.

 2. Determine how much money you need to raise